/28 April 2020

 What workwear can VAT be claimed back on and why?

-The HM Revenue and Customs (HMRC) define a uniform as “a set of specialised clothing that is recognisable as identifying someone as having a particular occupation.”
+The HM Revenue and Customs (HMRC) define a uniform as “a set of protective clothing that is recognisable as identifying someone as having a particular occupation.”
 For example, work uniforms for nurses, police officers and firefighters would qualify to claim the tax back on any uniforms they purchase for their staff.

 They also go on to state that it is possible to reclaim VAT on workwear that is personalised with company branding/information - via embroidery and badges - therefore meaning it can’t be worn for purposes other than work.